Static load testing: Kentledge load testing method

-Bi-directional load testing method
+Bi-Directional pile load testing method

-Bi-directional Static Load Test is a steadfast Maintained Load Test option for both large and small diameter piles that is widely used in the market.
+Bi-Directional Static Load Test is a steadfast Maintained Load Test option for both large and small diameter piles that is widely used in the market.
 The main difference between a top-loaded maintained load test and a Bi-Directional is the location of the jack.
 One of the types of bi-directional method is YJACK method.